Corallopyronin A: A new antibiotic against worm infections

 More than 21 million people in Africa are infected with the threadworm Onchocerca volvulus, the parasite that causes river blindness.
 About one in ten of those affected goes blind.
 What is needed are active agents that kill the long-lived adult worms.
 In Corallopyronin A, Achim Hörauf's scientists have found an active ingredient that can do just that.
 Initially, it does not destroy the worms themselves, but the bacteria that live in the worms as symbionts.
 However, since the bacteria are necessary for the worms’ survival, they also die in the second step.

-In addition to these bacteria in nematodes, the pathogens causing Tsutsugamushi fever, (see publication) including bush typhoid, as well as Chlamydia, have been proven to be sensitive to Corallopyronin A. The scientists see corallopyronins as a promising substance class for the development of antibacterial therapeutics.
+In addition to these bacteria in nematodes, the pathogens causing Tsutsugamushi fever, (see publication) including bush typhoid, as well as Chlamydia, have been proven to be sensitive to Corallopyronin A. The scientists see corallopyronins as a promising substance class for the development of antibacterial therapeutics for the treatment of sexually transmitted infections and resistant bacteria.

 Development